Prepare to Get Excited!

 There are two absolutely massive problems with that (apart from the needle-in-the-brain factor).

 Firstly there is no need whatsoever for pharmacological intervention.
 Don’t get me wrong, I deeply appreciate our advances in pharmacology which are ending suffering and saving lives.
 However multi-sensory disruption is quicker, easier, cheaper, completely portable, and infinitely less risky.
 And because it can be used with so much more control and precision, it works a lot better when it comes to this type of issue.

 Secondly, asking someone to “think about” something troubling is just way too vague.
 It’s a fairly half-baked way to try to trigger a conditioned response and therefore is relatively unlikely to access the specific reconsolidation phase that we need to target for disruption.
 There is very little, if any, control over whether a single conditioned response is being triggered, or a whole amorphous collection, or for how long or in what way.
 It’s almost completely uncontrolled and extremely imprecise.
 (EMDR – eye movement desensitisation and reprocessing – has this same issue, which explains the relatively low efficacy and the known “spontaneous recovery of the problem” where the conditioned response reappears after time, which we have seen in trauma research and which you may have noted in your own clinic if you’ve seen clients long term or done enough longitudinal follow up.)

-So with these two major flaws in mind, it’s not surprising that while scientists are very excited about their findings, we can perfectly understand why their results are regarded as very exciting, but not by any means “amazing”.
+So with these two major flaws in mind, it’s not surprising that while scientists are very excited about their findings, we can perfectly understand that while their results are regarded as very exciting, they can’t by any means be regarded as “amazing”.

 When disruption of reconsolidation of conditioned responses is done with precision, we can fully expect extremely large effect sizes, and efficacy north of 85%, as shown in all of the clinical studies we have run to date.
 And that is amazing because it’s the first time we’ve had in our armamentarium techniques that produce reliable and predictable outcomes to that extent.

 Effective Methods of Disruption of Reconsolidation of Conditioned Responses